It’s Tough to Be a Bug Animal Kingdom

 Located inside the base of the Tree of Life, a story featuring some of the characters from Bug’s Life (including Hopper) come to life through Disney Audio-Animatronics and 3-D film.

 In the dark caverns of the roots of the Tree of Life is a 430 seat theatre.
 This show has it all, a 3D movie, Audio-Animatronics and in-theater 4D surprises.

 You will receive a special pair of 3D “bug eyes” to wear while you view the show.

 Without going into detail, a variety of bugs, spiders and other insects will entertain you…scare you…and get your attention!
 Prepare to be misted on, fog, poked, and smell a stink bug!

-It’s Tough to Be a Bug is a FastPass+ attraction.
+Lightning Lane access for It’s Tough to Be a Bug is available with the purchase of Genie+.
 However, there is typically not a long wait for the show.